HPI-Information-Systems/snowman/docs/sigmod2021.md

 ## Datasets

 We've included an automatic importer for the gold standard format and validated that the below datasets can be imported out of the box.
-More datasets will be added as soon as they were released by the contest team.
+More datasets will be added as soon as they are released by the contest team.

 1. **Computers**: prepackaged dataset X1 and gold standard Y1